paularguello07/mywebpage/content/authors/admin/_index.md

       Undergraduate thesis: "Lens Design for Enhancing Privacy in Image Captioning".
 ---

 I’m a **first-year PhD student in Computer Science at the University of Southern California**, Los Angeles.
 Pumped about computational imaging, medical imaging, and deep learning.
-Before grad school I worked as a Junior Research Scientist at Ubicept (2024–2025) on SPAD-based imaging and deep learning for better reconstructions.
-I earned my BS in Systems Engineering from Universidad Industrial de Santander, where I was part of the HDSP research group.
+Before grad school I worked as a Junior Research Scientist at Ubicept (2024–2025) on SPAD-based imaging.
+I earned my BS in Systems Engineering from Universidad Industrial de Santander, in Colombia, where I was part of the High Dimensional Signal Processing research group (HDSP).